subins2000/kde-weblate/README.md

 #### Importing components to Weblate

 Each PO file will be a component in Weblate.
-These components will be under a common project named `kde`.
+These components will be under a project in Webalte. `dolphin`, `discover`, `plasma-workspace` will each have their own project.

+For example, let's take 'dolphin' :

-* Create a project named `kde` using Weblate web interface
+* Create a project named `dolphin` using Weblate web interface
 * [Setup the intermediary repo](#intermediary-repo)
 * Configure the project to have a SSH key for pushing to the intermediary git repo.
 If it's a GitHub repo, you can add the ssh key as a deploy key in GitHub repo with write permission.
-* From the server console, tell Weblate to import from the intermediary repo to `kde` project :
+* From the server console, tell Weblate to import from the intermediary repo to `dolphin` project :
   ```
-  weblate import_project kde 'git@github.com:FOSSersVAST/kde-pos.git' master "pos/(?P<language>[^/]*)/(?P<component>[^%]*)\.po"
+  weblate import_project dolphin 'git@github.com:FOSSersVAST/kde-pos.git' master "pos/(?P<language>[^/]*)/dolphin/(?P<component>[^%]*)\.po"
   ```
-* Set license of components :
+* Set license of components & no new languages :
   ```
   psql
   UPDATE trans_component SET license='Under the same license as the package', new_lang='none';
   ```
-* We're gonna enable [suggestions voting](https://docs.weblate.org/en/latest/admin/translating.html#suggestion-voting).
-Set suggestions for all components & vote count to 3.
-Disable translation propagation (because it messess with `Your names` and `Your emails` strings)
+* We're gonna enable
+  1. [Suggestions voting](https://docs.weblate.org/en/latest/admin/translating.html#suggestion-voting): Set suggestions for all components & vote count to 3.
+Users who can suggest can vote on it and get it accepted when vote reaches threshold.
+  2. Disable translation propagation (because it messess with `Your names` and `Your emails` strings)
   ```
   weblate shell -c 'from weblate.trans.models import Component; Component.objects.all().update(suggestion_voting=True, suggestion_autoaccept=3, allow_translation_propagation=False)'
   ```
 * Restart Weblate
   ```
-  .venv/lib/python3.7/site-packages/weblate/examples/celery restart
+  .venv/lib/python3.8/site-packages/weblate/examples/celery restart
   ```
 * Then do
   ```
-  weblate loadpo kde
+  weblate loadpo dolphin
   ```

+Optional :

+* [Enable Reviews](https://docs.weblate.org/en/weblate-4.7.2/workflows.html#reviews): Special reviewer users can be assigned to accept suggestions and mark strings reviewed.
+This setting is **per project** available in Settings -> Workflow.

 * Make project suggestion-review based.
 Go to Weblate, project page -> Users :
   * Project Access Control : Protected
-  * Enable Reviews : Yes

   With this, you will have to specifically allow users to submit suggestions.
 Registered users can't submit suggestions by default.

-Special reviewer users can be assigned to accept suggestions.
-Or all users who can suggest can vote on it and get it accepted.
+Or you can just disable public registration and allow specific users only.

 #### Social Auth
 * [Follow this](https://docs.weblate.org/en/latest/admin/auth.html)
 * Get API key & Secret, store in `.env` :
   ```